 \In addition students must: Complete all assignments and other mandatory course components and complete 6.2 logs and/or complete alternate experience if needed.

-A student's grade for the SLIC will be determined at the end of the 42 week clerkship and is based on the weighted cumulative average of all graded assessments.
+A student's grade for the SLIC will be determined at the end of the 42 week clerkship and is based on the weighted cumulative average of all graded assessments as outlined above.